Humphrey IV of Toron: Annulment of marriage

-Humphrey and his wife were present at the camp of the crusaders who besieged Acre when Queen Sybilla and her two daughters died in 1190.
-Most barons of the realm regarded Humphrey's wife as Sybilla's lawful heir, stating that Guy had lost his claim to rule after his wife and their children died.
+Humphrey and his wife, Isabella, were present at the camp of the crusaders who besieged Acre when Queen Sybilla and her two daughters died in 1190.
+Most barons of the realm regarded Isabella as Sybilla's lawful heir, stating that Guy had lost his claim to rule after his wife and their children died.
 However, they also felt Humphrey was unsuitable to rule the kingdom, especially because he had refused to claim the throne against Sybilla and Guy in 1186.
 They preferred Conrad of Montferrat, a crusader leader who had prevented Saladin from occupying Tyre.

 Isabella's stepfather, Balian of Ibelin, was one of Conrad's supporters.
 He and his partisans decided that the marriage of Isabella and Humphrey should be annulled.
 The marriage was childless.
 The contemporaneous Itinerarium Regis Ricardi describes Humphrey, around 1190, as "more like a woman than a man, gentle in his dealings and with a bad stammer".
 Isabella's mother, Maria Comnena, entered Isabella's tent and forced her to leave Humphrey.

 Maria Comnena swore that Baldwin IV had forced her daughter to marry Humphrey at the age of eight.
-Ubaldo Lanfranchi, Archbishop of Pisa (who was Papal legate), and Philip of Dreux, Bishop of Beauvais, annulled Humphrey's marriage to Isabella.
+Ubaldo Lanfranchi, the papal legate and archbishop of Pisa, and Philip of Dreux, the bishop of Beauvais, annulled Humphrey's marriage to Isabella.
 During an inquiry ordered by Pope Innocent III into the prelates' decision, a group of knights who were present at the proceedings stated that both Isabella and Humphrey had protested the annulment.
-Before he died, Archbishop Baldwin of Canterbury forbade Isabella to marry Conrad, stating that both Isabella and Conrad would commit adultery if they married.
-Ignoring the archbishop's ban, Conrad of Montferrat married Isabella on 24 November 1190.
+Before he died, Archbishop Baldwin of Canterbury forbade the marriage of Isabella and Conrad, stating that they would both commit adultery if they married.
+Ignoring the archbishop's ban, they married on 24 November 1190.